Kompjoeter/KompjoeterArchived/README.md

 - **Graduated in 'Art: Decoration and Restoration'**
 - **Self-Taught in (mostly) Front-End skills**

-Having spend most of my life pursuing art, my interest in programming came as a pleasant surprise!
+Having spent most of my life pursuing art, my interest in programming came as a pleasant surprise!
+I've been interested in computers since I was a kid and could be found either with a pencil in my hand or sitting in front of a PC, but my studies have always been oriented towards more artistic endeavors.

-After I graduated from the study 'Art: Restoration and Decoration' I was left unsatisfied.
+However, after I graduated from the study 'Art: Restoration and Decoration' I was left unsatisfied.
 It started to dawn on me that art might not be the best career choice.
-Obviously because it doesn't offer a stable income, but mainly because I started to realize I prefer to keep it as hobby, allowing me to create whatever I want, not worrying about the wishes and demands of customers.
-In art I'm more focused on self-expression or attempting to create a certain end-product, whatever means nessecary.
+Obviously, because it doesn't offer a stable income, but mainly because I started to realize I prefer to keep it as a hobby, allowing me to create whatever I want, not worrying about the wishes and demands of customers.
+In art, I'm more focused on self-expression or attempting to create a certain end-product, whatever means necessary.

-In programming I'm less concerned about what project I'm working on and far more interested in improving my skills, learning about standards/conventions and creating a quality product.
+In programming I'm less concerned about what project I'm working on and far more interested in improving my skills, learning about standards/conventions, and creating a quality product.

 It scratches a different part of my brain and challenges me both creatively and logically.
 Each new thing I learn fuels my enthusiasm and motivation.
 This constant-learning aspect of programming keeps me engaged and curious.